Use your keyboard arrow keys to navigate

 Evaluation Methodology

 The Shire of North Rock engaged Culture Counts to conduct an evaluation of events and programs, as well as to assess the economic impact.
 The evaluation was conducted by surveying members of the general public.
 Surveys were delivered through intercept interviews organised by Culture Counts and distributed by The Shire of North Rock.
-In partnership with Culture Counts, this survey was designed and developed to evaluate the strategic goals and outcomes of the North Rock Council.
+In partnership with Culture Counts, surveys were designed and developed to evaluate the strategic goals and outcomes of the Shire of North Rock.

-15,638 responses were collected from public attendees via intercept interviews and online surveys.
+1,206 responses were collected from public attendees via intercept interviews.

-Appropriate dimensions were chosen based on their alignment with the council's strategic objectives.
+Appropriate dimensions were chosen based on their alignment with the shire's strategic objectives.

 Public Assessment